 - 1 TBSP olive oil

-- 16 oz chicken breast sliced into thinner pieces if needed, pat dry with a paper towel
+- 16 oz chicken breast sliced into thinner pieces if needed

-- 1 TBSP red curry paste sub other types as needed
+- 1 TBSP red curry paste or other type as needed

 - 2 tsp soy sauce